fogfish/elasticlog/README.md

 ```

 Querying and joining semantical data requires translation of facts into n-ary relation.
-The library implements a σ function (`.stream`) that produces a stream of tuple from any
+The library implements a σ function that produces a stream of tuple from any bucket.
-bucket.
-It takes a name of bucket as first argument followed by predicate names.
+The datalog notation support compact IRI as predicate name.
+The library uses IRI notation to
+project ground-truth predicate on table.

 **Basic queries**